-The general regulations of the Examination Regulations state that applications for Confirmation of Status should be made not earlier than the sixth term from admission as a PRS for full-time and not earlier than the 12th term for part-time students.
 Students are required to achieve Confirmation of Status within nine terms (eighteen terms for part-time students).
+The earliest applications for Confirmation of Status can be made is from the sixth term from admission as a PRS for full-time and not earlier than the 12th term for part-time students.
 Students should normally achieve Confirmation of Status at the latest three months before submission of their thesis for full-time students, and six months before submission of their thesis for part-time students.

 As with the Transfer of Status, the department has set deadlines for each term for submission of Confirmation of Status applications.
 This is to ensure that there is enough time for assessors to read the submission, schedule an interview, assess the transfer application, and file their report in that term.
-The complete application must be submitted to the DPhil Coordinator (dphil@oii.ox.ac.uk) by midday on the following dates:
+The complete application must be submitted using the online confirmation application accessible via the My Student Record tab in Student Self Service by midday on the following dates: